Quick answer

 FAQ

-Why is my Hilti charger flashing red?
+Why is my Hilti charger showing a red LED?

 Can I charge a cold battery?